 Bringing Recurring Revenue Into Focus

-There is no question that recurring revenue strategies are the key to long-term, sustainable growth.
-Many top integration companies already see benefits when implementing effective service contracts and maintenance strategies with customers.
+Recurring revenue strategies are the key to long-term, sustainable growth.
+Many top integration companies already benefit from implementing effective service contracts and maintenance strategies with customers.

 The best part: these strategies aren’t designed to replace or inhibit your ability to acquire new customers through your preferred medium (RFP, cold calling, etc.).